willyanjnr/EstimateBreed/README.md

 ## References

 ## Getting Help
 - If you find any errors, please make a report with the commands used so that we can repeat, check and adjust the functions!
-Send it to[github](https://github.com/willyanjnr/EstimateBreed/issues) or send an email to willyan.jab@hotmail.com.
+Send it to [github](https://github.com/willyanjnr/EstimateBreed/issues) or send an email to willyan.jab@hotmail.com.